This post may contain affiliate links which won’t change your price but will share some commission.

-My jerky gun came with seasoning and cure packets, but these were full of all the ingredients I'm trying to avoid in commercial jerkies (MSG, hydrolyzed soy protein, nitrates, etc.).
+My jerky gun came with seasoning and cure packets.
+Unfortunately, these were full of ingredients I’m trying to avoid in commercial jerkies (MSG, hydrolyzed soy protein, nitrates, etc.).
 (Those little packets are expensive, too, if you purchase them separately.)

 Do you need a jerky gun to make jerky with ground beef?
-Nope – but it's rather handy and somewhat entertaining.
+Nope!
+You can make jerky without a dehydrator or a jerky gun, but the jerky gun is handy and entertaining.

 Why Use Ground Beef for Homemade Jerky Instead of Beef Strips?